microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The external carotid artery was accessed by blunt dissection through tissue of the ventral neck and cannulated (BD Venflon, 17G).
 After washing out the blood with PBS, the corresponding head side was selectively perfused with µAngiofil through the arterial tree.
 The perfusion was visually monitored equivalent to the previously described perfusion in mice.
-After polymerization of µAngiofil (\~30 min), the mandible was excised and fixated in 4% PFA solution.
+After polymerization of µAngiofil we excised the mandible and fixated and stored it in 4% PFA solution at 4° C.

 Mandibles were then scanned with a SKYSCAN 1273 (Fig. @fig:5).
 The scans were performed with an X-ray source acceleration voltage of 100 kV and an X-ray source current of 80 µA.